 The scanner creates 24 bit RGB images, and our video system should match it to view those images.

-Old video boards ten years ago (Windows 3.1 and early 486 vintage) were 8 bit boards showing only 256 colors (indexed color, page 131).
+Twenty five years ago (Windows 3.1 and early 486 vintage computers), video boards were 8 bit boards showing only 256 colors (indexed color, page 131).
 Inferior today of course, but there were only a few scanners then.
 Compuserve developed the GIF file format then, which was for the 8 bit images current then.
 However Windows today can still select 256 color mode, even on the best video cards today.
-Games often required it, and the Windows 9x installation default was only 256 colors until we changed it.
-Windows XP has eliminated 256 color mode now (except for Compatibility Mode for individual older programs).
+Games often required it back then, and the Windows 9x installation default was only 256 colors until we changed it.
+Windows 7 can still select 256 color mode now .

 Our 24 bit scans will look pretty bad if the video board is set to 256 color mode (which also applies to images placed in a GIF file, which are only 256 colors).
 If your image results are poor (grainy, speckled, mottled, splotchy), the first thing to check is your video mode (Windows Control Panel - Display - Settings).
 It used to be a common problem that people didn't realize they were stuck in 256 color mode, causing any scanned images to look poor.

 While you are at the video settings, be sure your screen is not stuck in 640x480 pixel video size (Windows XP offers 640x480 only in Compatibility mode now).
 640x480 pixels is surely rather limiting for scanning or even web browsing.
 15 inch monitor screens are usually set to 800x600 pixels, and 17 inch screens are usually set to 1024x768 pixel size.